ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: NUMERICAL EXPERIMENTS

 \subsection{Experiments under Signal-PC alignment}

-As discussed in Section~\ref{sec:gcv-aligned}, the scenario where the signal $\bs\beta$ aligns with the eigenvectors $\bl{O}$ is problematic for right-rotationally invariant designs.
-In Figure \ref{fig:aligned-gcv}, we show that the aROTI-GCV method from Section~\ref{sec:gcv-aligned} works when our assumptions are met in a somewhat contrived example where we set the top eigenvectors of the test set to be identical to those of the training set, matching our coupled eigenvectors condition.
-In Figure~\ref{fig:align-real}, we give some examples in which this situation can arise.

-Figure~\ref{fig:aligned-gcv} illustrates the accuracy of our method when this alignment is introduced.
-Here, the signal aligns with the top 10 eigenvectors, and these top 10 eigenvectors are also coupled with the test set.
-As expected, the theory matches when these assumptions are met.

-Figure~\ref{fig:mixture} shows a setting wherein the data is drawn from a mixture of two Gaussians, one centered at $\bl{1} = [1, 1, \dots, 1]$ and the other centered at $-\bl{1}$, each with identity covariance.
-One should expect this to work because the top eigenvector is very close to $\bl{1}$ and emerges from the bulk.
-Furthermore, intuitively, if one deletes this one direction, the remainder of the data is simply a Gaussian in one lower dimension, which is right-rotationally invariant in that subspace.
-As seen, our method works under these types of covariance structures.
-Shown in Figure~\ref{fig:row-equi}, we find similar results when each row of $\bl{X}$ is drawn from an equicorrelated Gaussian, i.e., $\bl{x}_i \sim \N(0, \bs\Sigma)$ where $\Sigma_{ij} = \rho$ if $i \neq j$, and $1$ otherwise.
-Note that both of these examples are ones in which the top eigenvalue diverges at the rate $O(n)$, which violates our Assumption~\ref{item:j-bounded-spec} as well as the bounded spectrum condition \cite[Assumption~3]{pmlr-v130-patil21a}, meaning GCV is no longer correct in this setting.
+We now consider settings where the signal $\bs\beta$ aligns with the eigenvectors $\bl{O}$.
+The relevant method here is aROTI-GCV (Algorithm \ref{alg:aroti-gcv}).
+In Figure \ref{fig:aligned-gcv}, we show the performance of aROTI-GCV when we set the top eigenvectors of the test set equal to those of the training set, matching the coupled eigenvectors condition (Assumption~\ref{item:coupled}).
+We further construct the signal such that it aligns with the top 10 eigenvectors.
+As the conditions match our theory, we see aROTI-GCV performs well.
+The setting of Figure \ref{fig:aligned-gcv} might look contrived, but we next provide examples of well-known distributions where such structures naturally arise (Figures~\ref{fig:mixture}~and~\ref{fig:row-equi}).
+In Figure~\ref{fig:mixture}, the data is drawn from a mixture of two Gaussians, one centered at $\bl{3} = [3, 3, \dots, 3]$ and the other centered at $-\bl{3}$, each with identity covariance.
+In this setting, the top eigenvector is very close to $\bl{3}$ and emerges from the bulk.
+Furthermore, projected into the subspace $\mathrm{span}(\bl{3})^\perp$, the data is a standard Gaussian and thus right-rotationally invariant.
+As seen, our method works under this type of covariance structure.
+Shown in Figure~\ref{fig:row-equi}, we find similar results when each row of $\bl{X}$ is drawn from an equicorrelated Gaussian, i.e., $\bl{x}_i \sim \N(0, \bs\Sigma)$ where $\Sigma_{ij} = \rho^{1-\mathds{1}(i=j)}$.
+Both examples mirror the setting of \ref{fig:aligned-gcv} in that they are not right-rotationally invariant, as the test and train tests vary in one direction more than the others.
+However, we see that the modifications in aROTI-GCV enable the method to still succeed.
+Note that in both of these examples, the top eigenvalue diverges at the rate $O(n)$, which violates our Assumption~\ref{item:j-bounded-spec} as well as the bounded spectrum condition \cite[Assumption~3]{pmlr-v130-patil21a}, meaning neither cross-validation method is provably valid in this setting.
 However, we observe that ROTI-GCV still performs reasonably well.